 - Any other factor bearing on the child’s interest.

 Child relocation in the state of New Jersey requires advance planning and legal advice.
-Call Peter Van Aulen, an experienced family lawyer at (201) 845-7400 for a free 30 minute in office consultation.
+Call Peter Van Aulen, an experienced family lawyer at (201) 845-7400 for a free comprehensive in office consultation.

 Baures v.
 Lewis, 167 N.J.
 91 (2001).